Meier-Gorlin SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About Meier-Gorlin Syndrome

-Ernie Bongers practices in Nijmegen, Netherlands.
+Ernie Bongers practices practicing medicine in Nijmegen, Netherlands.
 Mr. Bongers is rated as an Elite expert by MediFind in the treatment of Meier-Gorlin Syndrome.
-His top areas of expertise are Meier-Gorlin Syndrome, Nail-Patella Syndrome, Sandhaus Ben-Ami Syndrome, and Micrognathia.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Meier-Gorlin Syndrome, Nail-Patella Syndrome, UPJ Obstruction, and Short Stature (Growth Disorders).

 Summary: The goal of this registry is to collect information on individuals with forms of microcephalic primordial dwarfism as well as related conditions.
 The study team hopes to learn more about these conditions and improve the care of people with them by establishing this registry.